mshanGithub/msbotframework/specs/botframework-activity/botframework-activity.md

 An implementation is not compliant if it fails to satisfy one or more of the MUST or REQUIRED level requirements for the protocols it implements.
 An implementation that satisfies all the MUST or REQUIRED level and all the SHOULD level requirements for its protocols is said to be "unconditionally compliant"; one that satisfies all the MUST level requirements but not all the SHOULD level requirements for its protocols is said to be "conditionally compliant."

+Explanatory text describes the intent.
+Editors are encouraged to omit normative statements from explanatory text.
+All [numbered requirements](#Numbered-requirements) are normative.
+All examples are non-normative.

 ### Numbered requirements

 Lines beginning with markers of the form `AXXXX` are specific requirements designed to be referenced by number in discussion outside of this document.
 They do not carry any more or less weight than normative statements made outside of `AXXXX` lines.